 After at least 30 days, scrape the sugary walnut sludge into a non-reactive sauce pot with high sides, bring the mixture to a brisk simmer to melt the syrup, turn the heat off, then strain out the walnuts using a slotted spoon.
 Discard the walnuts and thank them for their service.

 As the syrup cooks, it will begin to foam-a byproduct of the fermentation process.
-You can resist the urge to skim off the foam as it will subside and disappear as the syrup cools.
+Chefs will skim this off, but it will subside and disappear as the syrup cools.

 With clean mason jars at the ready, bring the syrup back to a brisk simmer, turn off the heat and wait a minute or two for the foam to settle.
-Pour the piping hot syrup into the jars leaving 1/2 inch or so of headspace (the amount headspace is more to prevent sticky leaks than for safety as the syrup is very stable), screw on the lids tightly, then turn the jars upside down and allow to cool and seal.
+Pour the piping hot syrup into the jars leaving ½ inch or so of headspace (the amount headspace is more to prevent sticky leaks than for safety as the syrup is very stable), screw on the lids tightly, then turn the jars upside down and allow to cool and seal.
 The syrup will last for years and doesn't need to be refrigerated until it's opened.